Atmosphere/atmosphere/README.md

 ## Welcome to Atmosphere: The Asynchronous WebSocket/Comet Framework
 The Atmosphere Framework has both client and server ready to use components.
 The majority of popular frameworks are either supporting Atmosphere or supported natively by the framework(**).
+Atmosphere can be deployed in any Servlet Container or on top of the [Netty Framework](https://github.com/Atmosphere/nettosphere)

    Follow us on [Twitter](http://www.twitter.com/atmo_framework) or get the latest news [here](http://jfarcand.wordpress.com)